A 500 kilowatt solar electric project comprised of 2,700 solar panels helps power our Wastewater Treatment Plant in Atlantic City, NJ.

 Environmental and Financial Impact:

-Since its opening, the solar energy project has saved the ACUA more than $3.1 million and along with our wind farm, prevents an average of 8,765 metric tons of CO2 from entering the atmosphere each year.
+ACUA's solar energy project has saved more than $3.1 million in energy costs and has prevented more than 2,560 metric tons of CO2 from entering the atmosphere since its opening.